javedmshah/javedmshah.github.io/index.md

 **Dark Reading** [Author profile](https://www.darkreading.com/author/javed-shah){:target="_blank"}<br>
 **TechVision** [Speaker profile](https://techvisionresearch.com/speakers-2022/){:target="_blank"} <br>

-***Javed is a technology professional with a passion for research and two decades of experience running identity assurance and access management product and services portfolios for startups.
+***Javed is a technology professional with a passion for research and two decades of experience running identity assurance and access management product and service portfolios for startups.
 He is a BS in Computer Engineering from University of Pune and holds an MBA from UC Berkeley.***

 Highlights of his work experience: